 A dog kennel end table is a stylish way to keep your canine comfortable without sacrificing style.
-Dog crates are not known for being very chic, and they are often a bit of an eyesore.
-They are also hard to make blend into the rest of the room which is exactly what you would like it to do since to is such an eyesore.
+While today’s best dog crates are safe, comfortable, and secure, often times they aren’t very chic – and they are often a bit out of place.
+Some metal kennels are hard to blend in with the rest of the room which is exactly what you would like it to do if it becomes an eyesore.

 If you do a quick search on the internet, you will find that there are many free plans for dog kennel furniture and they are not as complicated as you may expect.
 In fact, you could craft many of them in an afternoon.